RobertArtigas/RYBEQUATES/README.md

 Look at the examples on the [Wiki](https://github.com/RobertArtigas/RYBEQUATES/wiki) documentation.
 Specially take a look at the [BUSINESS](https://github.com/RobertArtigas/RYBEQUATES/wiki/The-BUSINESS-Equates) equates.
-That example contains five generated computer languages (Clarion, CSharp, Python, TypeScript, JavaScript) and three data sources (CSV, XML, JSON).
+That is the most developed EQUATES example generator containing five generated computer languages (Clarion, CSharp, Python, TypeScript, JavaScript) and three data sources (CSV, XML, JSON).